Chronology of Video Game Systems

 January 5

-• At the Winter Consumer Electronics Show in Las Vegas, Nevada, Nintendo first shows the Nintendo Entertainment System in the US.
-[527.24] [528.29]
+• At the Winter Consumer Electronics Show in Las Vegas, Nevada, Nintendo first shows the Family Computer from Japan with label Advanced Video System.
+The system is demonstrated with computer keyboard, music keyboard, and 25 games.
+No dealers take orders for the system.
+[527.24] [528.29] [1460.286]

 (month unknown)